 3. Link character with keywords

-When I read the story, Dracula is often gentlemen like at times and then in a split second, turns into a raving monster from hell.
-The characters keep on using words like death, hell, fiend, pale and monster when referring to him.
+When I read the story, Dracula is often gentlemen-like at times and then in a split second, turns into a raving monster from hell.
+The characters keep on using words like death, hell, fiend, pale, and monster when referring to him.
 I think it evokes certain imaginations in the reader of what Dracula is like.
-So assign some key terms to your characters and reference it again and again so it will sink it.
-Until the reader believes it and starts to hate and fear Dracula!

 In the story, before the hero ventures to Dracula’s castle, lots of villagers are super scared for him and beg him not to go.
 But of course, the hero ignores it otherwise there’s no story.
 This will get the reader’s curiosity perked at the looming danger especially when the hero doesn’t realize what he’s getting into.